This website is best viewed in a browser that supports web standards.

 Client Computing (CC) User Consultants are the Information Technology department's customer care specialists who manage the IT department's public area technology resources.
 The CC User Consultants supervise between 16 and 20 student staff who are employed as Technology Support Assistants (TSAs).
 TSAs work at the TSA Desk in B.D.
 Owens Library and in the Service Center of the Jon T. Rickman Electronic Campus Support Center (ECSC).

 If you are experiencing a problem with your password(s), stop by the Client Computing User Consultant Office on the first floor of Owens Library.
 You will need to bring picture ID with you, such as a current driver's license, Bearcat card or Passport.
-You can also contact the Client Computing-Information Systems Help Desk at 660-562-1634.
+You can also contact the Client Computing-Information Technology Help Desk at 660-562-1634.

 The Jon T. Rickman Electronic Campus Support Center (ECSC), which is located on the corner across from the baseball field and Owens Library, provides in-person notebook support free of charge to students, faculty and staff who have been issued a univeristy-owned notebook computer or tablet.

 The ECSC will provide limited support to students, faculty and staff who have a non-university provided notebook computer or other device and desire to have it connected to the Northwest wireless network.

 A fee of $25 dollars may be charged for assistance in configuring a non-university provided notebook computer to the Northwest network.

 Note: All university provided notebook computers and tablets must be brought into the ECSC for repair.

 Note: Notebook computers brought in after 4:30 p.m. to the ECSC may not be serviced until the next working day.
 ECSC Hours may vary during intercessions, holidays and summer.